grantcolley/blazor-notes/README.md

 ***Interactive routing also prevents prerendering*** because new page content isn't requested from the server with a normal page request.

-The Router component enables routing to Razor components and is located in the app's Routes component (`Components/Routes.razor`).
+The Router component enables routing to Razor components and is located in the app's Routes component, `Components/Routes.razor`.

-When a Razor component (`.razor`) with an `@page` directive is compiled, the generated component class is provided a `RouteAttribute` specifying the component's route template.
+When a Razor component, `.razor`, with an `@page` directive is compiled, the generated component class is provided a `RouteAttribute` specifying the component's route template.

 At runtime, the `RouteView` component:
 - Receives the `RouteData` from the Router along with any route parameters.